Armat-Software-LLC/com.armatsoftware.code.engine/README.md

 # Versions
 - 1.x.x - essential contracts and base implementation for injection, compilation and execution of the custom logic, including initialization method and implementations for the file storage and file logger
 - 2.x.x - added keyed executor lookup and rafactored file storage
-- 3.x.x (current) - refactored and improved initialization and ability to log from custom code
+- 3.x.x - refactored and improved initialization and ability to log from custom code
+- 4.x.x (current) - refactored the storage abstraction from the file storage and added and improved default implementations for storage management and file adapter

 # What's in this version?